krakend/krakend-documentation/extending/writing-plugins.md

 KrakenD API Gateway is a composition of a framework and many other pieces and repositories that compile in a single, final, binary.
 We refer to these pieces as **middleware**, **components**, **modules**, or **packages** `¯\_(ツ)_/¯`.

-**A plugin is a parallel program** (and a different binary) that when running in conjunction with KrakenD can participate in the processing.
+**A plugin is a soft-linked library**, thus a separated `.so` file, that when running in conjunction with KrakenD can participate in the processing.

 Plugins and middlewares are close concepts but do not confuse them.
 The middleware compiles inside the KrakenD binary while plugins compile in **another binary**.

+Plugins allow you to "drag and drop" custom functionality into KrakenD but still use the official binaries.
+Custom middlewares require compiling your version of KrakenD.

 # Approaches to extend KrakenD